rendro/cajal/README.markdown

         fill: 'blue'
     });

-    //draw again to see the changes
+    // draw again to see the changes c.draw()

-    c.draw()